Mark Nwagwu

-Mark Nwagwu is a Nigerian poet, columnist and Professor of cell molecular biology at the University of Ibadan.
+Mark Nwagwu is a Nigerian poet, columnist and professor of cell molecular biology at the University of Ibadan.
 His work has appeared on Vanguard, The Punch, ThisDay and Premium Times.

 Early life and career

+Nwagwu was born in Obaetiti, Nguru Aboh Mbaise, in Imo State.
+He attended Christ the King School, Aba, between 1942 and 1949 before proceeding to St. Patrick's College, Calabar, to study between 1950 and 1956.

+He received his B.Sc. and M.Sc. degrees in zoology in 1961 and 1965, respectively, from the University of London.
+Thereafter, he obtained a Ph.D. degree in zoology from the Stockholm University in 1965.

+Nwagwu went to the University of Connecticut in 1966, where he completed spectacular research on myosin messenger RNA and muscle-protein synthesis on his post-doctoral fellowship.

-Nwagwu was born in Obaetiti, Nguru Aboh Mbaise in Imo State.
-He served as a senior lecturer at the University of Ibadan until his retirement in 2002.
+In 1969, he was appointed assistant professor at Brock University, Canada, where he later rose to the rank of associate professor in 1973.
+Returning to Nigeria, he worked as a senior lecturer at the University of Ibadan until his retirement in 2002.
 He is also a Fellow at Nigerian Academy of Science.